-The Computing content in Curriculum 2014 is followed and futher information about the Scheme is available in the separate subject areas on this website.
-In the Foundation Stage pupils follow the EYFS Statutory Framework (DfES).
-The children experience seven areas of learning and development.
-IT is taught within ‘Knowledge and Understanding of the World’ and as a cross-curricular subject.
+The Computing content in Curriculum 2014 is followed and further information about the Scheme is available in the separate subject areas on this website.
 Reception children are taught to acquire basic skills in operating IT equipment and to perform simple functions as they work across the curriculum.
 They interact with age-appropriate software and use everyday technology to support their learning.

 Internet safety is given a priority in our school.
 All the children are taught how to stay safe on the internet and no child is permitted to use the internet unsupervised.